uadmin/uadmin-docs/_build/html/_sources/dapi.rst.txt

 """"""""""""""""""""""
 `Back to Top (Model Methods)`_

 APIPostQueryDelete controls the data API's post query for delete commands.
-The purpose of this model function is that after you send XHR request to the server given an assigned model using delete command, it will execute the process in the APIPostQueryDelete function only if the communication with the web server is successful.
+The purpose of this model function is that after you send XHR request to the server given an assigned model using delete command, it will execute the process in the APIPostQueryDelete function if the communication with the web server is successful.
 By default, APIPostQueryDelete returns **false**.

+One of the common usage of APIPostQueryDelete is your business logic of manipulating the result object after the system performs dAPI delete command execution.

 Structure: